-- b.
-Coordinating contact through a warm handoff with the member's MCE to link the member with no current behavioral health provider and/or primary medical care provider to outpatient services as indicated; - c.
-Coordinating contact through a warm handoff with the member's existing or new behavioral health provider.
-For individuals under the age of 21, this may include warm handoff with the member's wraparound agency if the individual is enrolled or has been referred to CSoC; and - d.
+- 3. Coordinating contact through a warm handoff with the member's existing or new behavioral health provider.
+For youth this may include warm handoff with the member's wraparound agency if the youth is enrolled or has been referred to CSoC; and - 4.
 Providing any member records to the existing or new behavioral health provider or another crisis service to assist with continuing care upon referral.